camlspotter/ocaml/README.md

     in
     ...

-is equivalent with the original OCaml code below:
+is equivalent to the original OCaml code below:

     let f e =
       if e then begin              (* <- begin inserted *)